BoostGSoC13/boost.afio/boost/afio/detail/impl/hashes/Readme.txt

 * 4-SHA256 is derived, with many improvements including an ARM NEON implementation by me, from https://github.com/wereHamster/sha256-sse by Tomas Carnecky.
-Licensing includes the Common Development and Distribution License (CDDL) from OpenSolaris (sha256-ref.c is directly from there).
+Its licence (confirmed with Tomas) for all files is the Common Development and Distribution License (CDDL) from OpenSolaris (sha256-ref.c is directly from there).

 * SpookyHash comes from http://burtleburtle.net/bob/hash/spooky.html by
 Bob Jenkins.
 It is public domain.